It Feels Impossible to Be Healthy… Is It Just Me?

 Adverse childhood experiences and chronic trauma significantly influence physical and mental health.
 Trauma survivors may face heightened inflammation, disordered eating patterns, or risk-taking behaviors that impact long-term wellness.

-Focus on nourishment over perfection
+✔ Focus on nourishment, not perfection

 It's also important to note that while intuitive eating can be helpful for some individuals dealing with stressors related to SDOH, it is not a solution to these larger systemic issues.
 Advocating for policies that address SDOH, such as increasing access to healthy food options and affordable housing, is crucial for creating lasting change.